ausgerechnet/cwb-ccc/README.md

 ### Subcorpora ###

-In **cwb-ccc terms**, every `dump` is a subcorpus.
-There are two possibilities to get a dump: either by running a traditional query as outlined [above](#queries-and-dumps); the following query e.g. defines a subcorpus of all sentences that contain the word "SPD":
+In **cwb-ccc terms**, every instance of a `Dump` is a subcorpus.
+There are two possibilities to get a `dump`: either by running a traditional query as outlined [above](#queries-and-dumps); the following query e.g. defines a subcorpus of all sentences that contain the word "SPD":

 ```python
 dump = corpus.query('"SPD" expand to s')